There are many myths about NPS that, as the reactions of my blog readers show, many take for truth. I will try to dispel some misconceptions.

 When choosing a measurement system, consider the following:

 - The more divisions, the less precision.
 Not everyone is able to understand what is the difference in “satisfied by 6, 7 or 8 points.”
 And even if the respondent gives exactly 7 points, then what to do with this result?
-I always urge you to see real people behind the numbers and clearly understand how you can use the results of the polls.
+I always urge you to see real people behind the numbers and clearly understand how you can use the survey results.
 How important are these shades of satisfaction?
 If a score of 6 or 7 is important, of course a 10-point scale should be used.
 However, it is always best to use a number of points where the numbers can be replaced with a sentence that will help the respondent understand the essence of the question.
 In this case, it is easier to analyze the obtained data.
 Here is a more or less standard scale for five points.

 1 – completely dissatisfied